About the Menindee Lakes project

 The NSW Government has carried out a comprehensive program of engagement with the local community and will continue to collaborate and seek input from key governance groups including the Menindee Lower Darling Stakeholder Advisory Group and Technical Advisory Group throughout the life of any project.

 Engagement with First Nations people is regarded as critical to the rescoping process and the wider community will also be provided with opportunities to influence any rescoped project.

 Aboriginal engagement and cultural significance

-> The Menindee Lakes, Lower Darling River and Great Darling Anabranch are rich in cultural and archaeological significance.
-The traditional owners, the Barkindji people, will play a key role to ensure cultural considerations are made throughout the project.
+The Menindee Lakes, Darling Barka River and Great Darling Anabranch are rich in cultural and archaeological significance.
+As Traditional Owners, the wisdom and experience of the Barkindji people is critical to informing any potential project on their land.